-Associate of Applied Science Degree (60)
+Applied Engineering Technology AAS (27 additional credi 15)

 General Education Courses Credits

-ENGL 1276 College Composition 4

-or ENGL 1277 Technical Communications

-MATH 1260 College Algebra 3

-General Education Elective 3

-MnTC Goal Area 1 Communication

-General Education Electives 6
+General Education Electives

-MnTC Goal Area 5 History and the Social and Behavioral Sciences

-Subtotal 16
+MnTC Goal Areas of choice from 2 different disciplines 7

 Technical Education Courses

-AENG 1231 Material & Manufacturing Process 3

-AENG 1241 Introduction to Statics 3

-AENG 1250 Applied Engineering Design Project 3

 AENG 2210 Reverse Engineering 3

-AENG 2212 Prototyping 3
+AENG 2215 Prototyping 2

 AENG 2220 Machine Design & Kinematics 3

-AENG 2230 Manufacturing Project Management 3

 AENG 2241 Advanced Computer Aided Design (CAD) 3

 AENG 2250 Applied Engineering Capstone 3

 ETEC 1550 DC Power & Basic Control Circuits 3

 ETEC 1551 Programmable Logic Controllers I 3

 ETEC 2522 Fluid Power 2

-WELD 1501 Introduction to Welding 3

-MTTP 1241 Introduction to Computer Aided Design (CAD) 3

-MTTP 1201 Basic Machine Shop 3

 Associate of Applied Science Credits 60

 Developmental courses may be required depending on educational background and/or assessment scores.
 Developmental courses do not fulfill graduation requirements and are required as prerequisites for some courses.
+The requirements of this program are subject to change without notice.

-A student must attain a grade of 'C' or better in technical education courses and final cumulative GPA of 2.0 or higher to graduate.
+A student must attain a grade of 'C' or better in ALL technical courses and a final cumulative GPA of 2.0 or higher to graduate.
 The requirements of this program are subject to change without notice.